techtrigon/CarTracks/README.txt

 9-  In case the database link in the site wants username ans password then type
              username = dev
              password = engage34

+10- "web.py" file inside the graph folder is where calculations are performed